 I love used bookstores.
 I go used bookstore-ing (yes, I just made up a verb) the same way others go antiquing.
 My motivation is similar, though.
 You never know when one person’s castoff will become another’s treasure.
 I found my latest treasure at a used bookstore in Charlottesville, Virginia.
-It’s a 1967 book about Champagne, written by Patrick Forbes.
+It’s a 1967 book about Champagne, written by Patrick Forbes – Champagne: The wine, the land and the people.
 The pages are yellowed and brittle, and it smells of vanilla and dust.
 And I couldn’t wait to crack it open!

 As I started reading my new treasure, I was drawn to what Forbes calls the Historical Perspective of Champagne — how revolution and war shaped and influenced the region.
 And I thought to myself, History and wine, tangled up together?!?
 This book is going to be right up my alley!

 Champagne is drenched in history, but I jumped into the historical rabbit hole of World War I for today’s words.
 During that merciless, four year slog (1914-1918), Champagne provided the setting for some of the most decisive battles of the war.
 But perhaps the most enduring feature of the war in Champagne was its role as unintentional, but official host of the Western Front.

 Indulge me in a little background . . .

 In early September of 1914, the German Army rolled into Reims.
 Their objective was to cross the Marne River and from there, waltz their way across the Seine and into Paris.
 Easy-peasy, right?
 Wrong.
 The Allies had other plans.
 French and British resistance near the Marne was unexpected and fierce, and (long history story short) they repelled the Germans back across the Marne.
 The Germans would never reach Paris, but they weren’t just going to go home and lick their wounds.